aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotx-to-ods/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOTX to ODS conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert</h2>

+The DOTX file format is a Microsoft Word template file used to create documents with a consistent look and feel.
+It is a great way to ensure that all documents created from the template have the same formatting, layout, and design.
+However, the DOTX file format is not compatible with other applications, such as OpenOffice, which uses the ODS file format.
+Therefore, it is necessary to convert DOTX files to ODS in order to use them in other applications.

+<h2>How Aspose.Total Helps for DOTX to ODS Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOTX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help automate the conversion process from DOTX to ODS.
+It is a two-step process.
+Firstly, Aspose.Words for Python via .NET API is used to convert the DOTX file to HTML.
+After that, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This API is capable of converting the HTML into the ODS file format, thus completing the conversion process.
+Aspose.Total for Python via .NET API is a great tool for Python developers who need to convert DOTX files to ODS.

 {{% /blocks/products/pf/feature-page-summary %}}